chaosmail/chaosmail.github.com/_posts/2017-03-14-Resolving-host-in-kerberized-hdp-sandbox.md

 server_hostname = InetAddress.getLocalHost().getCanonicalHostName().toLowerCase();
 ```

-Now we know, that the `_HOST` variable in a Kerberos principals will be replaced with the output of the `getCanonicalHostName()` function (which is implemented in the standard library in the package `java.net.InetAddress`) when  autogenerating principals with Ambari.
+Now we know, that the `_HOST` variable in a Kerberos principal will be replaced with the output of the `getCanonicalHostName()` function (which is implemented in the standard library in the package `java.net.InetAddress`) when  autogenerating principals with Ambari.

 ## Testing the hostname